truher/all25/lib/src/main/java/org/team100/lib/motion/drivetrain/kinodynamics/limiter/README.md

 The limiter package is concerned with making the drivetrain inputs feasible.

-The entry point is SwerveLimiter, which applies the rest of the classes here in a chain.
+The entry point is `SwerveLimiter`, which applies the rest of the classes here in a chain.

 The idea is distantly derived from 254's SwerveSetpointGenerator.
 The most notable